mdalai/self-driving-car-path-planning/README.md

 - predict where this car will be in the future using process model.
 - if the future position of this car is within SAFE DISTANCE, we need to make action in trajectory planning step.

+**Why SAFE DISTANCE = 30m**:
+car_s moves at the speed of 50mph at most, which is 22 m/s.
+In every 0.02s car moves to next waypoint in the trajectory.
+In 0.02s, the car moves 22x0.02 = 0.44 m.
+We took 50 waypoints in our trajectory generation.
+So our car will move 0.44x50 = 22 m in general.
+We add another 8 m as a secure distance between two car, come up with 30m.

 #### Step 2 - Behaviour Planning
 Based on the prediction results, we will do behaviour planning in this step.
 ```